 That's great advice.
-It definitely helps to enjoy
+It definitely helps to enjoy what you're doing.

+I'd like to move on and chat about some of your personal work, such as the aforementioned Chronicles of Theren.
+First, what are some of the inspirations you draw upon for your own writing?
 The Chronicles of Theren is a series close to my heart, not just because Book 1, First of Their Kind, was the first book I published.